-Pillowy pancakes that will remind you of pumpkin spice cakes.
+Pillowy pumpkin pancakes that will remind you of pumpkin spice cake.

 I used to thrive on change, even created it if need be, just so I could shake my life up a bit.
 But over time I settled into patterns, thinking consistency was better for my peace of mind, and that of those around me.
 Life as a popcorn kernel ricocheting off the lid of a pot over high heat isn’t restful for anyone, no matter how exciting all it all appears to be at the time.

 As I deliberated on making these pumpkin pancakes this week, the old pull to shake things up raised its flirtatious head.
 I love pancakes with their pillow-soft texture, and slight chewiness as I bite into them, but frankly I settled into a way of making them long ago – down to my favorite well-seasoned griddle.
 I have rules.
 They must feature lemon zest and some kind of berry, a tradition that started in my cramped kitchen in college.
 Blackberries, raspberries, blueberries, strawberries, all fair game.
 Banana or pumpkin, no thank you.

 But it’s Autumn, and the pumpkin seduction is on.
 They’re everywhere right now: in chili, muffins, cookies, and yes – pancakes.
 Photos abound in all my food magazines of little harvest moons stacked on a plate, with maple syrup and melted butter drizzling down their sides to form a sweet pool.